-No. Performance Criteria Design Guidelines

-The p l plan aims to provide a clear vision for the centre, principles to guide the design and

-e to prepare a Master Plan based on sound

-· ciples.

-1 Building Siting, Scale and Mass

-Built Form Development is sited and has a scale and mass that: contributes to the creation of an urban town centre character responding to local views and amenity provides appropriate residential form and amenity balancing activated public streets with security and privacy provides for visual interest creates an active, safe and comfortable public domain Maximum building height and floor areas complies with the Concept Plan and SEPP development parameters Landmark buildings are sited to demarcate important or highly visible locations such as a key intersection, gateway and/or edge.
+No. Performance Criteria Design Guidelines The l plan aims to provide a clear vision for the centre, principles to guide the design and to re quire the developer of the Town Centi re to prepare a Master Plan based on sound princ 1 biples.
+Building Siting, Scale and Mass Built Form Development is sited and has a scale and mass that: contributes to the creation of an urban town centre character responding to local views and amenity provides appropriate residential form and amenity balancing activated public streets with security and privacy provides for visual interest creates an active, safe and comfortable public domain Maximum building height and floor areas complies with the Concept Plan and SEPP development parameters Landmark buildings are sited to demarcate important or highly visible locations such as a key intersection, gateway and/or edge.
 Building siting to provide for Mixed Uses at ground floor levels on Main Street that open on to the street and enhance the pedestrian movement within the precinct.
 Building height respects the landform, surrounding development, desired streetscape and neighbourhood character and protects views towards existing open space and surrounding bushland areas.
 Building Siting and Scale provide optimum solar orientation for both retail mixed use and residential accommodation.

-2 Building Design

-Building Design and Location respects the existing landform, surrounding development, desired streetscape and Town Centre character and protects views towards existing open space and surrounding natural features.
+2 Building Design Building Design and Location respects the existing landform, surrounding development, desired streetscape and Town Centre character and protects views towards existing open space and surrounding natural features.
 Streetscapes are of high quality with consistent design style relative to the regional setting.
 Building Design provides optimum solar orientation for both retail mixed use and residential accommodation.
 The ground floor of buildings facing Main Street or an activity street enables pedestrians in the adjoining public domain to perceive activity within the building.
 Retail Mixed Use and Commercial ground floor entries provide opportunities for social interaction.
 Community facilities located to optimise access for all abilities.
 Public Transport interchange to be coordinated with completion of a high quality public realm including Main Street and Citywide Park and located in close proximity to main community facilities.
-Residential accommodation is sited and designed to minimise adverse amenity impacts such as noise from non-residential uses, in particular vehicle loading and unloading areas and garbage storage and collection areas.
+Residential accommodation is sited and designed to minimise adverse amenity designed to minimise adverse amenity impacts such as noise from non-residential uses, in particular vehicle loading and unloading areas and garbage storage and collection areas.